 We stand by our work and reputation because our name is on every portrait!

 My about page is not your typical "how I picked up a camera for the first time, fell in love with photography and knew from that very moment I would become a photographer and bless everyone with my vision”…LOL.
-No, it didn’t just happened, not by accident, it took a major episode, luck and mentors who helped guide and motivate me from wanting to be a family photographer to being an editorial photographer and then finally becoming a family photographer.
+No, it didn’t just happen by accident.
+It took a major episode, mentors and luck who helped guide and motivate me from wanting to be a family photographer to being an editorial photographer and then finally becoming a family photographer.

 In June, 1984 my brother, Terry, was killed on his bicycle and I witnessed a media feeding frenzy.
 Terry was fifteen years old.
 I was seventeen and our dad owned a flooring company installing carpet, tile, wood flooring and linoleum.
 He had a job for Terry to pull up astroturf at a local funeral home in downtown Gurnee, Illinois.
 My father told him